JamesLinus/kenokabe.github.io/README.md

  `/contents/entries/agenda/` is the directory correspinding to `index.html`

- each entry consist of a directry including 2 files:
+ every entry consist of a directry including 2 files:

  - `entry.html`